postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

 ![Schema navigation](https://assets.postman.com/postman-docs/v8-api-builder-schema-outline.gif)

-In the schema editor, when you hover over a '#ref' component and press the Command key, a popover displays the first 200 characters of the reference component.
+In the schema editor, when you hover over a `#ref` component and press the Command key, a popover displays the first 200 characters of the reference component.
 When you Command-click the reference component, it will jump to the reference location.

 ![Schema refs](https://assets.postman.com/postman-docs/v8-api-builder-ref-jump.jpg)